EGAdams/rpi-rgb-led-matrix/tennis-game/FetchRunner/FetchRunner_prompt.md

 # Persona
 - Remember that you are a world-class C++ developer.
-- You are an expert JavaScript developer.
+- You are an expert at creating mermaid diagrams.

 # Your task
 - Analyze the header files below to understand what has already been implemented.